Risks and Failures of Digital Transformation: Real Cases and Lessons

 Introduction: The Scale of the Problem

-5. The reason is not only poor planning and resistance to change.
-In this article, we will examine the main causes of digital transformation project failures and discuss how to avoid them.
+Failed transformation projects often go over budget, miss their main goals, or drag on endlessly.
+The cause is not only poor planning and resistance to change.
+In this article, we look at the main reasons digital transformation projects fail and discuss how to avoid them.

 No Change Management Goals or Strategy